The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-springfield-grand-re-opening-show.md

 draft = false
 tags = ["Showtapes"]
-categories = ["Chuck E. Cheese's"] startDate = "2024-07-19"
+categories = ["Chuck E. Cheese's"] startDate = "2024-07-26"
-endDate = "0000-00-00"
+endDate = "2024-07-26"
 contributors = ["CyberSnout"]
 citations = []
-pageThumbnailFile = "q1yfg97qrXivirzensS6.avif"
+pageThumbnailFile = "LegacyGrandOpening.avif"
 +++
-***Chuck E. Cheese Springfield Grand Re-Opening Show* is the showtape released on July 19, 2024, to play exclusively for Springfield Grand Re-Opening event.
+***Chuck E. Cheese Springfield Grand Re-Opening Show*** is the showtape released on July 26, 2024, to play exclusively for Springfield Grand Re-Opening event.
 The show features a variety of songs released from 2014-2023.
 This show features no intermissions and would play six segments on repeat from around 5:00-7:00pm.
-After the event it would play {{< wiki-link "Chuck E. Cheese Summer Show 2024 Part 2" >}} from 7:00pm-closing.**
+After the event it would play {{< wiki-link "Chuck E. Cheese Evergreen Show 2024 (July Update) 3-Stage Legacy" >}} from 7:00pm-closing.

 ## Show List